-In keeping with our Corporate Philosophy, FHI strives to procure parts, materials, and equipment that offer excellent quality, environmental performance, and cost performance.
+In keeping with our Corporate Philosophy, the FHI Group strives to procure high quality, environmentally friendly parts, materials, and equipment that offer excellent cost performance.
 To realize this goal, it is necessary for us to establish relationships with our business partners based on equality, trust, mutual benefit, and dedication to continuous improvement.